ckrushton/ProDuSe2/README.rst

 -
 -

-Note: ProDuSe makes use of `ClipOverlap <https://github.com/innovate-invent/clip>`_ in its pipeline with parameters -ab
+Note: ProDuSe makes use of `ClipOverlap <https://github.com/innovate-invent/clip>`_ in its pipeline with parameters -abt8

 Collapse
 --------